Strengthening Governance

 Compliance education

 The Company conducts compliance education and training for group officers and all employees, including contract and part-time workers, to regularly communicate the importance of compliance, and display the basic policy and training materials on the Company's internal portal site.
-An annual compliance awareness survey is conducted to identify issues that should be prioritized by the Company, and appropriate promotion activities are conducted accordingly.
+We organize and conduct comprehensive training and educational programs for our executives and employees across various scenarios.
+This includes foundational training essential for operations, as well as specialized training on workplace harassment prevention and customer harassment protocols.